aws-samples/amazon-keyspaces-toolkit/aws-cloudshell/README.md

-This command will Configure the Toolkit  your cqlsh-expansion
+This command will configure the Toolkit  your cqlsh-expansion

 `
 cqlsh-expansion.init